 Day 5 and 6: Costa Smeralda, San Pantaleo and Golfo Aranci

 After Cala Gonone and its stunning gulf we headed to Costa Smeralda, which is the most exclusive area in Sardinia, and one of the most exclusive ones in Europe.
 The main towns and villages are Porto Cervo, Liscia di Vacca, Capriccioli, and Romazzino.

 House prices in this area reach up to 300,000 euros ($392,200) per square meter.
-With white sand beaches, golf clubs, private jet and helicopter services, and exclusive hotels, the area attracts celebrities, business leaders, and other affluent visitors.
-Development of the area started in 1961, and was financed by a consortium of companies led by Prince Karim Aga Khan and Spiaggia del Principe, was named after him.
+With white sand beaches, golf clubs, private jet and helicopter services, and exclusive hotels, the area attract celebrities, business leaders, and other affluent visitors.
+Development of the area started in 1961 and was financed by a consortium of companies led by Prince Karim Aga Khan and Spiaggia del Principe, which was named after him.

 So how can you afford this?
 Don’t worry, there are plenty of towns inland with B&B and affordable agrotourism options.
 Ca’ La Somara was our choice here, right next to San Pantaleo.
 This town exceeded our expectations completely.
 Tiny but beautiful, and not as posh as others.
 There are good restaurants such as Trattoria Zara Cafe, and a few great aperitivo options such as Caffe Nina.
 Every Thursday there is a lively street market, which I recommend visiting.
 But you will need to be patient to find a parking space.